udacity/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 ## Getting Started

-This repo contains a basic Node and Express app to get you started in constructing an API.
-To get started, clone this repo and run `yarn` in your terminal at the project root.
+This repo contains a basic Node and Express app to get started in constructing an API.
+To get started, clone this repo and run `npm` in your terminal at the project root.

-## Required Technologies
+## Technologies
-Your application must make use of the following libraries:
+Application use the following libraries:
 - Postgres for the database
 - Node/Express for the application logic
 - dotenv from npm for managing environment variables
 - db-migrate from npm for migrations
 - jsonwebtoken from npm for working with JWTs
 - jasmine from npm for testing
+- body-parser
+- Cors
+- pg and psql
+- Docker containers
+- eslint
+- prettier

-## Steps to Completion
+## Steps to run

 ### 1. Plan to Meet Requirements

 In this repo there is a `REQUIREMENTS.md` document which outlines what this API needs to supply for the frontend, as well as the agreed upon data shapes to be passed between front and backend.
-This is much like a document you might come across in real life when building or extending an API.

-Your first task is to read the requirements and update the document with the following:
+The requirements document is updates with the following:
-- Determine the RESTful route for each endpoint listed.
+- The RESTful route for each endpoint listed.
 Add the RESTful route and HTTP verb to the document so that the frontend developer can begin to build their fetch requests.
-**Example**: A SHOW route: 'blogs/:id' [GET]

-- Design the Postgres database tables based off the data shape requirements.
-Add to the requirements document the database tables and columns being sure to mark foreign keys.
+- The Postgres database tables based off the data shape requirements.
+The database tables and columns with foreign keys.
-**Example**: You can format this however you like but these types of information should be provided
-Table: Books (id:varchar, title:varchar, author:varchar, published_year:varchar, publisher_id:string[foreign key to publishers table], pages:number)

-**NOTE** It is important to remember that there might not be a one to one ratio between data shapes and database tables.
-Data shapes only outline the structure of objects being passed between frontend and API, the database may need multiple tables to store a single shape.

 ### 2. DB Creation and Migrations

-Now that you have the structure of the databse outlined, it is time to create the database and migrations.
-Add the npm packages dotenv and db-migrate that we used in the course and setup your Postgres database.
-If you get stuck, you can always revisit the database lesson for a reminder.

-You must also ensure that any sensitive information is hashed with bcrypt.
-If any passwords are found in plain text in your application it will not pass.
+- to create the DB we run the following:
+REATE DATABASE "storefront-db";
+REATE DATABASE "storefront-db-test";
+\c "storefront-db"

+GRANT ALL PRIVILEGES ON DATABASE "storefront-db" TO storefrontuser;
+\dt
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO storefrontuser;
+GRANT USAGE ON SCHEMA public TO storefrontuser;

+- before running the test
+set ENV = test
+to start the DB run (docker compose up) db-migrate reset --env test npm run test

 ### 3. Models